Be sure to check back often, as we're currently in the process of updating the page with Convention 2015 presenters!

 Women in South Asia are often abused and trampled on, many of them not knowing Jesus.
 This workshop shares how GFA supports women missionaries who are reaching out to these women with the love of Jesus.

 A World of Words (Vendor Workshop) - Yvonne Blake (Polliwog Pages), Monhegan Room

 Let's create an imaginary world!
-Children attending this workshop will learn to use descriptive words to bring their stories to life.
+Beginning writers and younger children attending this workshop will learn to use descriptive words to bring their stories to life.

 Session II (Thursday, 2:30pm - 4:00pm)

 Tackling Tricky High School Issues - Faith Berens, Rockland Room